fomoshlo3/mslearn-develop-oop-csharp/DownloadableCodeProjects/LP1_classes-properties-methods/Classes_M1/Starter/readme.txt

-There is no starter code for this exercise.
+NOTE: There is no starter code for this exercise.